jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

   <img src="jamstack-with-gatsby-and-netlify-6.svg" alt="Netlify logo" style="height: 68px;">
 </div>

-The next sections on different [Netlify][4] features might come across a bit as fanboy-ish, and that's because they largely are.
+The next sections on different [Netlify][4] features might come across a bit as fanboyish, and that's because they largely are.
 I'm not even sorry, because everything I have outlined below has been my personal experience and for the better part everything has been outstanding.

 #### 😍 Dev Experience